open-source-labs/DenoGres/developerReadMe.md

 `"importMap": "./vendor/import_map.json"` line in `deno.json` will disable vendor and depdendency resolution will revert to Deno defaults.

-It may be useful to regenerate the entire `vendor` directory.
-The steps the do this with the current dependencies are:
+It may be useful to regenerate the entire `vendor` directory (should not be done if it can be helped).
+The steps to do this with the current dependencies are:

 1. delete the `vendor` folder in the root directory and remove `"importMap": "./vendor/import_map.json"` from `deno.json`
-2. run
+2. run this command in the terminal:
-   `deno vendor deps.ts https://deno.land/std@0.141.0/path/mod.ts https://deno.land/std@0.168.0/node/module_all.ts https://deno.land/x/dotenv@v3.2.0/load.ts https://deno.land/std@0.173.0/node/module_all.ts`
+   `deno vendor deps.ts https://deno.land/x/dotenv@v3.2.0/load.ts https://deno.land/std@0.173.0/node/module_all.ts`

 ## <u>In-Progress</u>